Thank you.

 Back to your own self.

-And out of that naturally arises the next line of that little thing to be is to do.
+And out of that naturally arises the next line of that little thing.

 Being yourself quite naturally.